-Our dedicated CNC controllers are designed from the ground up on a custom-built hardware platform that includes all the inputs and outputs to control machine axis, spindles etc. All the required hardware is built into the system and the user only needs to connect an LCD screen through VGA cable and a standard USB keyboard.
-With our unique dedicated architecture, the machine can be controlled without requiring any PC.
+MASSO CNC controllers includes control software and hardware to connect inputs and outputs to control machine axis, spindles.
+All the required hardware is built into the system and the user only needs to connect an LCD screen through VGA cable and a standard USB keyboard & mouse.
+With our unique dedicated architecture, the machine can be controlled without requiring a PC.

-The MASSO power supply is located at the up-right corner of the controller as seen in the picture below.
-The MASSO will power on instantly if it is power in the cable.
-There is no switch button on the controller.
+The MASSO power supply connector is located at the top-right corner of the controller as seen in the picture below.
+MASSO required between 12 to 24 VDC power with minimum 1.5 Amps.
+MASSO will power on instantly once power is connected.

 Connecting a screen